particleincell/plasma-simulations-by-example/README.md

 The final chapter introduces parallelization techniques.
 The chapter covers profiling, multithreading, domain decomposition with MPI, and graphics card processing using CUDA.
 Common pitfalls, such as race condition, deadlock, and GPU memory transfer overhead are reviewed.
 A parallel version of the flow around the sphere is developed.

 # Building
-This examples are meant to be used along with the textbook.
+These examples are meant to be used along with the textbook.
 Some examples are standalone ``snippets'' used to demonstrate a particular functionality.
-These examples can be compiled and executed using
+Such examples can be compiled and executed using
 `$ g++ file_name.cpp`
 `$ ./a.out`
 or, if you prefer specifying the output file name and including optimization